Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

-In this example, the empirical basis (using the \textit{SoI} as well as \textit{random} training set) is compared to the hierarchical basis for varying ratio $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}$ of Young's moduli of the aggregates and matrix.
+In this example, the empirical basis (using the correlated as well as the uncorrelated sampling approach) is compared to the hierarchical basis for varying ratios $\nicefrac{E_{\mathrm{a}}}{E_{\mathrm{m}}}$ of Young's moduli of the aggregates and matrix.

-The dimensions of the beam $L$ and $c$ are chosen such that the coarse grid consists of $50\times 5$ RCEs of type II, see \cref{fig:rce_types_b}.
-Therefore, in total, $13$ oversampling problems which take into account the Dirichlet and Neumann boundary conditions are considered in the offline phase (see \cref{fig:beam_config}).
-The blue configurations take into account the homogeneous Dirichlet boundary conditions.
-The inhomogeneous Neumann boundary conditions are taken into account by the red configurations.
-In analogy to the block example (\cref{sub:block_example}), all interior subdomains are approximated by the same set of basis functions (gray configurations).
-Finally, in case of target subdomains whose boundaries $\partial\varOmega_i$ intersect with the boundary of the global domain $\partial\varOmega_{\mathrm{gl}}$, one configuration (marked with yellow color) is considered for each Neumann boundary.
+The dimensions of the beam $L=1000\,\mathrm{mm}$ and $c=100\,\mathrm{mm}$ are chosen such that the coarse grid consists of $50\times 5$ mesoscale subdomains of type II, see \cref{fig:rce_types_b}.
+Therefore, oversampling problems which take into account the Dirichlet and Neumann boundary conditions are considered in the offline phase which is illustrated in~\cref{fig:beam_coarse_grid}.
+For each patch (oversampling domain) that contains one of the coarse grid cells marked blue, the associated oversampling problem needs to take into account the homogeneous Dirichlet boundary conditions.
+Analogously, for coarse grid cells marked red inhomogeneous Neumann boundary conditions need to be considered.